PeterForth/ForthWin-Download/README.md

 # ForthWin-Download

+The quick installer was disclosed, proceed to install manually.

-This is a quick installer , it will create a  C:\FORTHW   folder  or you can specify another drive  , like  D:\FORTHW.
+Unzip the folder ForthWin.zip   and copy the Forthwin  folder to  C:\   folder  or you can specify another drive  , like  D:\FORTHWIN

 After that  follow this instructions to load the Demos.